 Medicare Part D is an optional program that helps pay for prescription drugs.
 It does this through a variety of plans offered by private companies that have been approved by Medicare.
-Part D is often called the “Medicare Prescription Drug Program.
-Medicare Prescription Drug Coverage offers:
+A Medicare Prescription Drug Plan offers:

 The program can dramatically reduce the cost of your medications.
-Remember, unless you qualify for Extra Help, this program is designed to share the costs with you, not pay all of your medical costs.
+Remember, unless you qualify for “Extra Help,” this program is designed to share the costs with you, not pay all of your prescription costs.

 Medicare drug plans are offered by insurance companies and other private companies approved by Medicare.
 People can choose to join a Medicare drug plan that meets their needs based on coverage, cost, convenience, and customer service.